Travel safety continues to improve around the world but we still need to stay aware of the changing associated risks.

 One of the potentially positive cases will be Thailand, where polls will mark the return to civilian rule after five years of military leadership.

-Initially scheduled for February, the vote is now being pushed back to May.
+Initially scheduled for February, the vote was pushed back to March.

 The junta has rewritten the national constitution to try and limit some of the more contentious elements of the country’s political system.